JIA-0302/TipTracker/README.md

 ready - started server on http://localhost:3000
 ```

 This will start the application at `http://localhost:3000` by default.
+Simply visit this URL on your browser to view the application.

-For cases when the application runs on a different port number, it will be shown above accordingly.
+For cases when the application runs on a different port number, the appropriate URL will be shown above accordingly.

 <br />